Lookahead-Based Labeling for Learning an Improved ADP Policy

 Why the predictor analysis matters

 It tells us which features carry signal for the PFA classifier.
-Strong variation in hour, borough, service zone, and location IDs confirms that the state variables we used in the baseline simulation are indeed predictive of the optimal decision.
-Weak predictors (trip_miles and trip_time alone) will be combined with others in the full model.
+Strong variation in hour, borough, and location IDs confirms that the state variables we used in the baseline simulation are indeed predictive of the optimal decision under an ambitious heuristic.